vulpemventures/jobs/README.md

 # About

-### Who & Why
-A distributed team of software engineers, distributed systems experts and technologists passionate about self sovereignty, privacy and operational security.
-We work both for internal funded projects and for clients, we do our best to attract and land only Bitcoin projects.

 ### What
 Vulpem is a technology R&D lab focused on Bitcoin security and trust-minimized application development.
 We are the creators of https://nigiri.vulpem.com and https://liquid.taxi

+### Who & Why

+A distributed team of software engineers and technologists passionate about self sovereignty, privacy and operational security.
+We work both for internal funded projects and for clients, we do our best to attract and land only Bitcoin projects.

 ### How